Baltimore artist creates tribute to Elijah McClain near Denver Capitol building

 DENVER — Street art in Denver has been popular around the city, with murals and paintings being used as ways to call for social justice.

 That includes a wire portrait of Elijah McClain, a 23-year-old violinist who died after an encounter with Aurora police officers on Aug.
 24, 2019.
-The District Attorney said paramedics administered ketamine to McClain after a confrontation with Aurora Police Department (APD) officers responding to a report of a "suspicious person"
+The District Attorney said paramedics administered ketamine to McClain after a confrontation with Aurora Police Department (APD) officers who responded to a report of a "suspicious person."

 The sculpture hangs down the street from the Colorado State Capitol at East 18th Avenue and Sherman Street.
 It was created by Baltimore artist Reed Bmore, who has been traveling across the country installing his artwork in various cities.